lightbend/kafka-with-akka-streams-kafka-streams-tutorial/README.md

 > **Note:** You will need one terminal for _each_ service executed concurrently.

-Alternatively you can run an executable directly from IntelliJ and other IDEs.
-Just right click on the source file containing the Scala or Java `main`, then in the pop-up menu, click _run_ (or _debug_).
+If you are using IntelliJ or another IDE, just right click on the `client` project `com.lightbend.scala.kafka.client.DataProvider` file and select _Run_ (or _Debug_).
+If the file is open in the editor, just right click there to run it.
+There is also a _Run_ menu for the IDE.

 Now let's look at the specific executables, starting with the `client`, since it has to be executed first to set up the embedded Kafka instance.
 Then we'll list the rest of the projects alphabetically.
 We'll focus on the classes (Scala and Java types) that provide the executable `main` routines.
 We won't discuss the other classes here.
 We'll discuss them verbally during the tutorial session.